 Measure Description

-This section summarizes the savings calculations of the Solar Photovoltaic standard offer, market transformation, and pilot programs.
+This section summarizes savings calculations for solar photovoltaic (PV) standard offer, market transformation, and pilot programs.
 The primary objective of these programs is to achieve cost-effective reduction in energy savings and peak demand savings.
-Participation in the Solar Photovoltaic program involves the installation of a solar photovoltaic system.
-The method uses a simulation tool, the National Renewable Energy Laboratory’s (NREL) PVWatts® Calculator to calculate energy savings.
+Participation in the solar photovoltaic program involves the installation of a PV system.
+The method uses a simulation tool, the National Renewable Energy Laboratory’s (NREL) PVWatts® Calculator, to calculate energy savings.
 Lookup tables are used to determine deemed summer and winter peak demand savings.

 Eligibility Criteria

-Only photovoltaic systems that result in reductions of the customer’s purchased energy and/or peak demand qualify for savings.
+Only PV systems that result in reductions of customer’s purchased energy or peak demand qualify for savings.
 Off-grid systems are not eligible.
 Each utility may have additional incentive program eligibility and interconnection requirements, which are not listed here.

 Baseline Condition

-PV system not currently installed (typical), or an existing system is present but additional capacity (including both panels and inverters) may be added.
+PV system not currently installed (typical) or an existing system is present but additional capacity (including both panels and inverters) may be added.

 High-efficiency Condition